 These are processed by the following filtration modules:

-Physical Location, Parses the first two columns only; chromosome and physical base-pair position.
-A locus set is provided by the user and all variants that exist inclusively within are kept in the output.}
+Physical Location Filter.
+Parses the first two columns only; chromosome and physical base-pair position.
+A locus set is provided by the user and all variants that exist inclusively within are kept in the output.

-Novel Variant, Parses the third column only describing variant identifier, and where not present (represented as '.') to keep the variant.}
+Novel Variant filter.
+Parses the third column only describing variant identifier, and where not present (represented as '.') to keep the variant.

 Variant Metadata - (INFO) variant call information consisting of various call related properties summarizing the FASTA strand pileup it bisects.